 “Sorry I am late for dinner darling, My friend the Massai invited me over for a quick after work drink“.
 How cool would it be if you ever get to say that to your husband?
 By drink I am obviously referring to a glass of milk with cattle blood specially made to celebrate my first visit to the family house…

-A was very excited about our trip to the Massai Mara in Kenya.
+Angel was very excited about our trip to the Massai Mara in Kenya.
 He had heard so much about the beautiful nature of the place, its rich culture, and kind people.
 I personally didn’t know what to expect, but once we set foot there my sense of curiosity was instantly sparked.
-All I wanted was to connect and learn more.
+All I wanted was to it for myself and learn as much as I could.

 Joshua took us to his village and invited us inside his family home.
-We had a splendid conversation to say the least about the daily routine and lifestyle of the average Massai.
+We had an honest conversation about the daily routine and lifestyle of the average Massai.
 He said a Massai is allowed to take up to 10 wives, each would normally have her own house where she would live with her own children and maybe a goat or two.

 The first wife will obviously be the head wife, a job that comes with its various responsibilities as well as perks.
 Her house for instant might be slightly bigger than those of the other wives, and she probably will have the first say on how wealth and household resources are distributed and managed.

-The house we sat in was incredibly tiny by standard measures, about 4m x 4m wide and 1.5m high, not very easy for a tall woman to stand up right in the middle of it.
+The house we sat in was incredibly tiny, about 4m x 4m wide and 1.5m high, not very easy for a tall girl like me to stand up right in the middle of it.
 It included all the functional areas a regular house would consist of like a sleeping area for the parents and kids, a kitchen and dining area, a storage corner for food and fuel, and I was told that the cattle spend the night indoors sometimes.

 Sitting inside that house was a very enlightening experience.
 It made me wonder what really makes a house a home..